Lindy Hop & Co.

 The Jitterbug

 The Jitterbug, also known as East-Coast Swing, is a six-count dance done to eight-count music.
 It is simpler in footwork than the Lindy Hop, and is therefore easier to learn, and it is also easier to do to fast music.
-For slow music, to "regular" footwork becomes tediously slow, so it is fancified a bit by putting extra steps in to the footwork.
+For slow music, to "regular" toe-heel footwork becomes tediously slow, so it is fancified a bit by putting extra steps (making the triple steps) into the footwork.
 This makes Jitterbug less ploddingly slow when danced to slow music.

 It is common to intermix Jitterbug with other Swing styles, such as Lindy and Charleston, during a single song.
 That means that you need to smoothly transition from eight-count steps to six-count steps and back again.
-Going back to eight-count steps needs to happen at the appropriate time because, since the music is also in eight counts, if you don't return to eight-count steps at the proper time, you will be out of sync with the music, and your dance will not look nearly as good as it could.
+Going back to eight-count steps needs to happen at the appropriate time because, since the music is also in eight counts, if you don't return to eight-count steps at the proper time, you will be out of sync with the music for an extended period of time, and your dance will not look nearly as good as it could have.

-Dancer Guy teaches some Jitterbug basics during Lindy classes, and also does dedicated Jitterbug classes from time to time.
+Dancer Guy teaches some Jitterbug basics during Lindy 2 classes, and also does dedicated Jitterbug classes.
 In both situations, he will instruct on how to smoothly transition between the Jitterbug with its six-count steps, and the Lindy or Charleston with their eight-count steps.

 Here is what is typically taught in the Jitterbug classes: